 PUFFED RICE CEREAL

 You can check the free-from section in your local supermarket or health food shop, they usually have a minimally processed variety of puffed rice cereal.
-Be sure to check the label and make sure that the brand you choose is suitable for vegans – many cereals such as Kellog’s rice krispies contain vitamin D3 which is derived from animals.
+Be sure to check the label and make sure that the brand you choose is suitable for vegans - many kinds of cereal such as Kellog's Rice Krispies contain vitamin D3 which is derived from animals.
 You can also order lots of vegan-friendly brands online such as Kallo Organic Natural Puffed Rice Wholegrain Cereal

 SWEETENED CONDENSED COCONUT MILK

-A touch of vanilla extract helps to bring the coconut based caramel sauce to the next level.
+A touch of vanilla extract helps to bring the coconut-based caramel sauce to the next level.
 Adding vanilla extract is completely optional.
-However if you do decide to add it make sure that the brand of vanilla extract you choose is vegan friendly.
-It never ceases to shock me where animal derived additives can be hidden in foods – some vanilla flavouring is made using castoreum, which is derived from the anal glands of beavers!
-This unnecessary and exploitative product is hidden in labels under “natural flavouring”.
+However, if you do decide to add it make sure that the brand of vanilla extract you choose is vegan friendly.
+It never ceases to shock me where animal-derived additives can be hidden in foods - some vanilla flavoring is made using castoreum, which is derived from the anal glands of beavers!
+This unnecessary and exploitative product is hidden in labels under "natural flavoring".

-You can make your own chocolate, such as my dairy-free chocolate recipe, but if you’re feeling lazy like I was, a good quality dairy-free vegan chocolate works perfectly.
-I often get asked which brands I’d recommend and NOMO Free from Choc are one of my favourite vegan milk chocolate bars.
+You can make your own chocolate, such as my dairy-free chocolate recipe, but if you're feeling lazy like I was, a good quality dairy-free vegan chocolate works perfectly.
+I often get asked which brands I'd recommend and NOMO Free from Choc is one of my favorite vegan milk chocolate bars.

 MAKE THE CARAMEL

 Firstly prepare the loaf tin by lining it with some parchment paper.
-This will amke is easier to lift out the toffee bars once they have set as it will prevent them from sticking to the sides. i use a 12″ loaf tin and this makes 8 large, tall bars (similar to the shape of the original Nestle versions).
-You could also use 2 smaller loaf tins or an 8 x 8″ baking tray if you prefer.
-Bear in mind as there is more surface space, an 8 x 8″ dish will result in flatter bars.
+This will make it easier to lift out the toffee bars once they have set as it will prevent them from sticking to the sides.
+I use a 12" loaf tin and this makes 8 large, tall bars (similar to the shape of the original Nestle versions).
+You could also use 2 smaller loaf tins or an 8 x 8" baking tray if you prefer.
+Bear in mind as there is more surface space, an 8 x 8" dish will result in flatter bars.

 MIX THE INGREDIENTS